Valer100/winaccent/docs/getting-started/example-usage.md

 ## Using winaccent in cross-platform applications
 Unfortunately, winaccent is a Windows-only module, meaning that it won't work on other platforms like Linux or MacOS.
 Trying to import winaccent on a platform other than Windows or a Windows version older than 8.0 will raise an `ImportError` exception.
 When using this module in cross-platform applications, make sure you only import and use winaccent on Windows systems to avoid errors.
-On other operating systems you will have to find other ways to get the system's accent color or just to hardcode it to something else.
+For other operating systems, you will need to find other ways to get the system's accent color or hardcode it to a different color.
 Here's an example:

 ```python
 import sys